FREQUENTLY ASKED QUESTIONS

 1.4 Who can use the ‘Drop-In’ sessions?

 These are just for people who are enrolled on a currently running pottery course or by arrangement with Alison Hannah (email info@theclayyardtotnes.co.uk to request information) who have previous experience of working with clay.
-The Open Access course is not suitable for beginners.
+These sessions aren’t suited for complete beginners as they require you to work unsupported.

 1.5 Can I arrange a private session for team building or a group activity?